 At present, I am active, along with my congregation, in The Metropolitan Organization.
 I am also a member of the Democratic Socialists of America and was, for twenty years, a member of the Industrial Workers of the World—organizing solidarity labor unions and strikes in Chicago, Los Angeles, and Washington, DC.
 I served as the chair of the committee that re-established the IWW’s Organizing Department.
 While at Harvard, I was one of the five founding members of the group that eventually became the Harvard Graduate Students Union.
 I have been involved in numerous other organizing projects: most notably as a founding member of Colectivos de Apoyo, Solidaridad, y Apoyo, a binational organization that between 2001 and 2011 coordinated solidarity efforts between internationals and indigenous communities in Chiapas and Oaxaca, Mexico.

-My research has been supported by the American Studies program of Harvard University, a Harvard Merit Term-Time Fellowship, a Frederick Kettner Scholarship from the Biosophical Institute, the Fund for Nurturing Unitarian Universalist Scholarship, multiple Joseph Sumner Smith Scholarships, the Joseph Gittler Fund for Religion and Ethics, the Institute for Anarchist Studies, the Unitarian Universalist Association, and the Center for American Political Studies.
-Prior to returning to academia I served as a parish minister for six years.
-I serve on the Board for the Unitarian Universalist History and Heritage Society and am the author of two religious education curriculums and close to two dozen published essays, articles, book chapters and poems.
-My brother is the painter Jorin Bossen.
+My research has been supported by the American Studies program of Harvard University, a Harvard Merit Term-Time Fellowship, a Frederick Kettner Scholarship from the Biosophical Institute, the Fund for Nurturing Unitarian Universalist Scholarship, multiple Joseph Sumner Smith Scholarships, the Joseph Gittler Fund for Religion and Ethics, the Institute for Anarchist Studies, the Unitarian Universalist Association, the Hibbert Trust, and the Center for American Political Studies.
+I am a member of the American Academy of Religion, the American Historical Association, the Political Theology Network, the Unitarian Universalist Studies Network, and the Unitarian Universalist Ministers Association.